Sarangani Marlins

-The Sarangani Gripper Motorcycle Tire (also shortened as Sarangani Gripper) is a Filipino professional basketball team based in Alabel, Sarangani.
+The Sarangani Marlins (also known as Sarangani Marlins-10Act) is a Philippine professional basketball team based in Alabel, Sarangani.
 The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's South Division.
 The team most recently played its home games at Sarangani Capitol Gymnasium.

-The team's first incarnation began play in 1998 as a charter team of the Metropolitan Basketball Association (MBA).
+The team's first incarnation was founded in 1998 as a charter team of the Metropolitan Basketball Association (MBA).
 The team was known as the SocSarGen Marlins, then became the SocSarGen-Taguig Marlins in 2001 Second Phase upon relocating to Taguig.
 The Marlins then returned for the MPBL in the 2019–20 season, going by the Soccsksargen Marlins as a nod to its original incarnation.
 Amidst a restructuring due to the team's game-fixing scandal in 2019, the team's name was changed to its current form.

 The Marlins are one of five teams based in Mindanao and one of two based in the Soccsksargen region, the other being the GenSan Warriors.

 History

 First incarnation (1998–2001)

-As one of the most talented teams in the South, the SocSarGen Marlins were able to reach the quarterfinals in the MBA's inaugural season.
+The SocSarGen Marlins were able to reach the quarterfinals in the MBA's inaugural season.
 The Marlins were bannered by veteran PBA campaigners Maximo Delantes and Teroy Albarillo.
 SocSarGen finished its regular season record with 11 wins as against 11 losses, good for fourth spot in the Southern Conference.
-The Marlins' hardworking cager Maximo Delantes figured prominently in the MVP race but couldn't make it to the MBA mythical five due to his team's disastrous stints in each of the playoffs.
+The Marlins' cager Maximo Delantes figured prominently in the MVP race but couldn't make it to the MBA mythical five due to his team's poor performance in each of the playoffs.

 Coach Biboy Ravanes was replaced by fellow ex-pro Willie Generalao at the Marlins' bench at the start of the 2000 MBA season.
 SocSarGen was fifth in the standings in the Southern Conference with four wins and eight losses.

 In 2001, the team relocated to Taguig and became the SocSarGen-Taguig Marlins in the second phase conference.
 The Marlins finished last in both phases of the 2001 MBA season with a combined record of five wins and 23 losses.